jamstack-cms/jamstack-cms/README.md

 ### Philosophy

 JAMstack CMS is built to give you the ability to deploy a full stack serverless website in just a few minutes.
-JAMstack includes the following features:
+JAMstack includes the following features built in:

-- Authentication & authorization
+- Authentication & authorization for admin users
-- Database
-- API
+- Database with secure API access
-- Front end
+- Server-rendered front end for builds
+- Dynamic front-end for admins (enables admins to create, update, and delete content)
+- Configurable settings

 ![](screens.jpg)